Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester

 It’s time now for a bit of a heads down to head home and pick up some speed, as you carry straight on Bromley Road until you get into the outskirts of Colchester.
 You will hit the Harwich Road at which you turn left and drop down into town – a couple of small supermarkets on the left if you need supplies.
 At the bottom of Harwich Road there’s a couple of mini-roundabouts to negotiate as you hit Cowdray Avenue, going straight ahead to crop down to the East Gates railway crossing.

-Over the crossing and straight ahead, keeping an eye open for The Siege House on the right hand side, which is peppered with holes from musket shots from the Civil War.
+Over the crossing and straight ahead, keeping an eye open ‘Charlie Browns’ buildings on the corner at the mini roundabout, and straight on past The Siege House on the right hand side, which is peppered with holes from musket shots from the Civil War.

 looking back at The Siege House

 Ahead at the mini-roundabout and traffic lights to climb up East Hill.
-Towards the top take a left and take a peek at The Minories, whose cafe is recommended, and at the infamous Visual Arts Centre, running over budget and over timetable.
+Towards the top take a peek at The Minories, whose cafe is recommended, and the amazing new firstsite (do stop to take a closer look it’s worth it!).

 The Minories

-Back onto East Hill and at the lights by the Visitor Information Centre, you will see Colchester Castle to your right.
-Turn left and drop down Queen Street, at the bottom of which you will find Colchester North Station, from where we started.
+Back onto East Hill and at the lights at the top turn left – admiring Colchester Castle to your right.
+Turn left and drop down Queen Street, with lots of shops along it to refuel, and at the bottom of which you will find Colchester North Station, from where we started.

-4 Responses to “Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester”
+4 thoughts on “Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester

 Looks like a great little circuit!
 Next time I urge you to take a little loop past the Towers in Mistley and down to the quay and the famous fence (www.freethequay.org).
 There’s a great little veggie cafe in the old wooden building on the quay with amazing views over the river (also ales at The Thorn opposite)…